How to Clean Sterling Silver: A UK Guide to Restoring Shine

 How often should I clean my sterling silver?

-Are silver dips safe for all sterling silver?
+Are ultrasonic cleaners safe for sterling silver?